 In 2011, this problem went away when Missouri passed a new statute that authorizes what are referred to as “qualified spousal trusts.”
 These trusts are revocable trusts in which both spouses have an interest.
 The statute makes it clear that any tenancy by the entireties assets the spouses transfer into a qualified spousal trust retain the tenancy by the entireties creditor protections while the spouses are both alive.

 Many Missouri estate planning practitioners like these qualified spousal trusts because they offer Missouri married couples the benefits of a revocable joint trust and the benefits of tenancy by the entireties protections at the same time.
-The estate planning attorneys in St. Louis, Clayton, and O’Fallon, MO, at Paule, Camazine & Blumenthal can assist you to determine the right estate planning tools for your needs.
+The estate planning attorneys in St. Louis and Clayton, MO at Paule, Camazine & Blumenthal can assist you to determine the right estate planning tools for your needs.